ibrasec/MyKitchen/docker_cmds.md

 ```

 ## Running a docker image
-To run a certain image, use the run flag, this will run the image and might get you inside of it, so that whatever you type in the terminal is going to only affect the running image.
+To run a certain image, use the run flag, this will run the image and might get you inside of it, so that whatever you type in the terminal is going to only affect the running image, (foreground process).
 Note that adding the keyword **latest** is the default, where the image version to ran will be the latest.

 --name option will assigne the container the name you choose
 ```